 You can also apply the same keywords on multiple ad campaigns, provided they don’t, instead of manually adding each of them.

 After you’ve saved your new negative keywords list, you can navigate back to your Campaign Negative Keywords page, where you can apply your negative keywords list as it is.

 However, to fully optimize your ad campaign, ensure you take some time to analyze your report to know which keywords to use in your negative keyword list.

 By picking up which keywords and phrases aren’t a success in your ad campaign, you’ll have more relevant data and search reports on what to include in your negative keyword list.

-Once you’re done including the negative keywords in your list, you can go to your existing campaign tab in Google AdWords, select the Keyword tab, then click on Negative keywords to check whether they’ve been included and updated in your list.
+Once you’re done including the negative keywords in your list, you can go to your existing campaign tab in Google Ads, select the Keyword tab, then click on Negative keywords to check whether they’ve been included and updated in your list.

 From here, you can select the list you’ve just created and use it in your future ad campaigns.

 These are the steps needed to build a strong keyword list that will improve your ad campaign’s overall success.